 Determining the recoverability of exploration and evaluation expenditure capitalised in accordance with the Group's accounting policy (refer note 3(e)), requires estimates and assumptions as to future events and circumstances, in particular, whether successful development and commercial exploitation, or alternatively sale, of the respective areas of interest will be achieved.
-Critical to this assessment is estimates and assumptions as to ore reserves, the timing of expected cash flows, exchange rates, commodity prices and future capital requirements.
-Changes in these estimates and assumptions as new information about the presence of recoverability of ore reserves becomes available, may impact the assessment of the recoverable amount of exploration and evaluation assets.
-If, after having capitalised the expenditure under accounting policy 3(e), a judgement is made that recovery of the expenditure is unlikely, an impairment loss is recorded in the statement of comprehensive income in accordance with accounting policy 3(g).
-The carrying amounts of exploration and evaluation assets are set out in note 16.
+Critical to this assessment are estimates and assumptions as to ore reserves, the timing of expected cash flows, exchange rates, commodity prices and future capital requirements.
+Changes in these estimates and assumptions as new information about the recoverability of ore reserves becomes available, may impact the assessment of the recoverable amount of exploration and evaluation assets.

-Notes to the Consolidated Financial Statements For the year ended 30 June 2012
+Notes to the Consolidated Financial Statements For the period ended 31 December 2012